MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 ### Group tasks

-The group membership trigger works with on-prem Active Directory to Microsoft Entra ID synced groups.
+The group membership trigger works with on-premises Active Directory to Microsoft Entra ID synced groups.
 To control access to on-premises Active directory group-based applications and resources, you need to enable group writeback.
 For more information, see: [Microsoft Entra Cloud Sync group writeback](~/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md) and [using group writeback with entitlement management](../id-governance/entitlement-management-group-writeback.md).

 ## User account tasks (preview)